wjb-23/wjb-23.github.io/README.md

 # Quantum Mechanics (QM)

 ## Basics of Mathematics in QM
-The \textbf{Hamiltonian} is an idea from classical mechanics, it describes the total energy of the system, which is the sum of the kinetic and potential energy in a system.
+The Hamiltonian is an idea from classical mechanics, it describes the total energy of the system, which is the sum of the kinetic and potential energy in a system.
 ### The Schrödinger Equation